 This Recommendation uses the following terms defined elsewhere:

-3.1.1 application [ITU-T Y.2091]: A structured set of capabilities, which provide value-added functionality supported by one or more services, which may be supported by an API interface.
+3.1.1 blockchain [ITU-T X.1400]: A type of distributed ledger which is composed of digitally recorded data arranged as a successively growing chain of blocks with each block cryptographically linked and hardened against tampering and revision.

+3.1.2 blockchain platform [ITU-T Y.4464]: A platform (or system) that is established based on blockchain-related technologies.

-3.1.2 blockchain of things (BoT) [ITU-T Y.4464]: An Internet of things (IoT) service platform with a decentralized working mode where IoT applications and services are executed.
+3.1.3 blockchain of things (BoT) [ITU-T Y.4464]: An Internet of things (IoT) service platform with a decentralized working mode where IoT applications and services are executed.

 NOTE – BoT uses blockchain-related technologies (such as peer-to-peer communication, decentralized data storage, crowding consensus and transaction) to support a decentralized working mode.

-3.1.3 blockchain [ITU-T X.1400]: A type of distributed ledger which is composed of digitally recorded data arranged as a successively growing chain of blocks with each block cryptographically linked and hardened against tampering and revision.

-3.1.4 blockchain platform [ITU-T Y.4464]: A platform (or system) that is established based on blockchain-related technologies.

-3.1.5 blockchain of things (BoT) data [ITU-T Y.4464]: The data within a blockchain of things (BoT), besides the traditional Internet of Things (IoT) data, includes data such as the distributed append-only ledgers, state information, permission policies, etc.
+3.1.4 blockchain of things (BoT) data [ITU-T Y.4464]: The data within a blockchain of things (BoT), besides the traditional Internet of Things (IoT) data, includes data such as the distributed append-only ledgers, state information, permission policies, etc.

 NOTE – BoT data may be distributed and be stored in BoT peers.
 A BoT peer may store all or part of the data in a BoT.